Xenecraft/xenecraft.github.io/about.md

 	<li>Many slots for players and their friends to hang out and have fun</li>
 	<li>Events for our members fill with fun and chances to mine blocks that are usually hard to find.</li>
 	<li>Protection against Griefing for our players to showcase and share their work</li>
+  <li>Backups every week in case of any potential issues that may arise with bugs, the client, etc</li>
 </ul>
 Founded by a Teacher who believes in the passion of creativity and fun!